 WBEA Air Monitoring

-WBEA operates a total of 17 industrial, attribution, community, background ormeteorological air monitoring stations.
-Mobile and portable monitoring stations provide incident based or short term air quality monitoring
+The WBEA operates a total of 25 permanent industrial, community, background, or meteorological air monitoring stations.
+Portable monitoring stations provide incident based or short term air quality monitoring.

-For more information on the Ambient Air Technical Committee, please contact Dianne McIsaac, Terrestrial Environmental Effects Monitoring/Traditional Knowledge (TEEM/TK) Program Coordinator.
+For more information on the Ambient Air Technical Committee, please contact the WBEA.

 Alberta Ambient Air Quality Objectives